blockfab/mission/README.md

 ## MVP Product: decon.sh

 Decon stands for "Decentralised Connectivity" and .sh is the top-level domain of Saint Helena, Ascension and Tristan da Cunha.
-The file extension .sh is used linux bash scripts as well e.g. start.sh.
+The file extension .sh is used for linux shell scripts e.g. start.sh.

 https://en.wikipedia.org/wiki/Saint_Helena,_Ascension_and_Tristan_da_Cunha.